jonathan-lei/website-teaching/exampleSite/content/english/course/weeklong-camp.md

 ### Prerequisites

-* There are no prerequisites for Python and General Sciences, but basic arithmetic will be needed for Algebra.
+* There are no prerequisites for this camp!
+This camp is meant to be an entry-level exploratory experience.

 ### Time Commitment